-Other special services may include weather station visits by partner agency personnel, RAWS site surveys and inspections, weather observer training, and course development work or related program work.
+Other special services may include weather station visits by partner agency personnel, RAWS site surveys and inspections, weather observer training, use of Unmanned Aircraft Systems (UAS) to collect scientific data (e.g. smoke and weather observations) during prescribed fires, and course development work or related program work.
 These activities would typically be at the full expense of the requesting agency unless other arrangements have been made.

 NWS meteorologists may also be asked to assist in other non-routine services (e.g. briefings or coordination calls) during periods of high fire danger or fire occurrence.

 MICs and Fire Program Leaders are to ensure the natural resource agency needs are met with little expense to either agency.